-- Documentation that conflicts with the initial documentation submitted will not be accepted during the appeal process. - Prescribing Provider or Covered Person attestations received to support the manner in which a claim - is submitted must be received directly from the Prescribing Provider or member. - Appeals received after the due date will not be considered.
+- Documentation that conflicts with the initial documentation submitted will not be accepted during the appeal process. - Prescribing Provider or Covered Person attestations received to support the manner in which a claim is submitted must be received directly from the Prescribing Provider or member. - Appeals received after the due date will not be considered.

-CORRECTIVE ACTION PLAN (CAP)
+Corrective Action Plan (CAP)

 Pharmacies may be placed on a corrective action plan, as determined by Prime in its sole discretion.
 Pharmacies subject to a corrective action plan are monitored to determine whether the identified issues have been remediated.
-If issues are not resolved to the satisfaction of Prime, additional remedial action may be taken by Prime, as permitted by the Agreement.
+If issues are not resolved to the satisfaction of Prime, Prime may take additional remedial action, as permitted by the Agreement.
 Failure to comply with the terms of the corrective action plan may result in termination of the Pharmacy Participation Agreement.